ubiquity/rpc-handler/docs/project-brief.md

 ## 2. Core Requirements

-- **Automatic RPC Selection:** The handler must automatically select the fastest available *free* RPC endpoint for a given blockchain network before each request.
+- **Automatic RPC Selection:** The handler must automatically select the fastest *valid* RPC endpoint from a curated whitelist for a given blockchain network before each request.
-- **Chainlist Integration:** Utilize the list of RPC endpoints provided by Chainlist ([https://chainlist.org/](https://chainlist.org/)) as the source for available endpoints.
+- **Whitelisting:** Use a configurable `src/rpc-whitelist.json` file as the source for potential RPC endpoints.
-- **Performance Testing:** Implement a mechanism to test the latency of available RPC endpoints.
-This test should run periodically (e.g., once per session or at a configurable interval) to identify the current fastest endpoint.
+- **Validity & Performance Testing:** Implement a mechanism to test whitelisted RPCs for latency, sync status (`eth_syncing`), and specific contract bytecode (`eth_getCode` for Permit2).
+This test runs when the cache is stale or missing.
-- **Caching:** Use caching (localStorage for frontend, suitable backend storage otherwise) to store the results of performance tests and the currently selected fastest RPC for each chain.
-This avoids re-testing for every request.
+- **Caching:** Use caching (`.rpc-cache.json` for Node.js, `localStorage` for browser) to store detailed latency test results (including status/errors) and the currently selected fastest valid RPC for each chain.
-- **Abstraction:** Provide a simple interface for users to make RPC calls without needing to manage or specify individual RPC URLs.
-The handler should manage the underlying endpoint selection transparently.
+- **Abstraction:** Provide a simple `send` interface for raw JSON-RPC calls and a `readContract` helper (using `viem`) for read-only contract interactions.
-- **Focus on Free RPCs:** Prioritize and exclusively use RPCs marked as free on Chainlist.
+- **Fallback:** Implement basic fallback to the next fastest valid RPC if the primary choice fails.

 ## 3. Goals